-- 112. Catastrophe risk exists for liabilities which are sensitive to extreme or irregular events that are not captured by the other underwriting risks. - 113.
-The capital requirement for catastrophe risk is equal to - - (a) the capital requirement for life pandemic risk; for policies where increasing mortality rates leads to an increase in liabilities, plus - (b) the capital requirement for disability/morbidity pandemic risk; for policies where increasing disability/morbidity rates leads to an increase in liabilities, plus - (c) the capital requirement for mass accident risk; for policies where the mass event leads to an increase in liabilities less - (d) a diversification adjustment as determined in accordance with Schedule 11. - 114.
-The capital requirement for each catastrophe risk is determined by applying the instantaneous stresses as determined in accordance with Schedule 10.
+- (1) Expense risk exists for liabilities which are sensitive to increases in expense cost associated with servicing the policies. - (2) The capital requirement for expense risk is determined by applying the instantaneous stresses as determined in accordance with Schedule 9. - 4.3.20 Underwriting risk capital catastrophe stress - (1) Catastrophe risk exists for liabilities which are sensitive to extreme or irregular events that are not captured by the other underwriting risks. - (2) The capital requirement for catastrophe risk is equal to - (a) the capital requirement for life pandemic risk; for policies where increasing mortality rates leads to an increase in liabilities; plus - (b) the capital requirement for disability/morbidity pandemic risk; for policies where increasing disability/morbidity rates leads to an increase in liabilities; plus - (c) the capital requirement for mass accident risk; for policies where the mass event leads to an increase in liabilities; less - (d) a diversification adjustment as determined in accordance with Schedule 10. - (3) The capital requirement for each catastrophe risk is determined by applying the instantaneous stresses as determined in accordance with Schedule 9.